spatialos/online-services/docs/content/services-packages/gateway/deploy.md

 1\.
 Navigate to [the API credentials overview page for your project in the Cloud Console](https://console.cloud.google.com/apis/credentials) and create a new API key.

 2\.
 Under “API restrictions”, select “Restrict key” and then choose ”Analytics REST API”.
-If it isn't showing up just yet, select “Google Cloud Endpoints” instead for now.

 3\.
 Mount the secret you created into Kubernetes, replacing `{{your_analytics_api_key}}` with the API key you just created: